 \section{Bounds on multiple pairwise divergences: Assouad's method}

 Thus far, we have seen how Le Cam's method and Fano's method, in the form of Theorem~\ref{theorem:super-master} and Corollary~\ref{corollary:super-fano}, can give sharp minimax rates for various problems.
-However, their application appears to be limited to the non-interactive channels, satisfying the simpler definition~\eqref{eqn:local-privacy-simple} of local privacy.
-In this section, we show that a privatized form of Assouad's method (in the form of Lemma~\ref{lemma:sharp-assouad}) can be used to sharp minimax rates in interactive settings.
-In particular, it can be applied when the loss is sufficiently ``decomposable'', so that the coordinate-wise nature of the Assouad construction can be brought to bear.
-Concretely, we show an upper bound on a sum of paired KL-divergences, which combined with Assouad's method provides sharp lower bounds for several problems, including multinomial probability estimation and nonparametric density estimation.
+However, their application appears to be limited to problems whose minimax rates can be controlled via reductions to binary hypothesis tests (Le Cam's method) or for non-interactive channels satisfying the simpler definition~\eqref{eqn:local-privacy-simple} of local privacy (Fano's method).
+In this section, we show that a privatized form of Assouad's method (in the form of Lemma~\ref{lemma:sharp-assouad}) can be used to obtain sharp minimax rates in interactive settings.
+In particular, it can be applied when the loss is sufficiently ``decomposable,'' so that the coordinate-wise nature of the Assouad construction can be brought to bear.
+Concretely, we show that an upper bound on a sum of paired KL-divergences, when combined with Assouad's method, provides sharp lower bounds for several problems, including multinomial probability estimation and nonparametric density estimation.
 Each of these problems can be characterized in terms of an effective dimension $d$, and our results (paralleling those of Section~\ref{sec:super-master-lemmas}) show that the requirement of $\diffp$-local differential privacy causes a reduction in effective sample size from $n$ to $n \diffp^2 / d$.